 Authorized Shares.
-The maximum share reserve under our 2004 Plan was 47,531,331 shares as of January 31, 2014.
-As of January 31, 2014, under our 2004 Plan, 1,362,902 shares were available for issuance in the form of stock options or stock awards, options to purchase 29,554,972 shares of our common stock remained outstanding at a weighted average exercise price of approximately \$0.84 per share and, as of January 31, 2014, we retained repurchase rights over unvested equity awards covering \$59,800 unvested shares of our common stock at a repurchase price of \$1.67 per share.
+The maximum share reserve under our 2004 Plan was 11,982,832 shares as of March 6, 2014.
+As of March 6, 2014, under our 2004 Plan, 96,135 shares were available for issuance in the form of stock options or stock awards, options to purchase 7,634,386 shares of our common stock remained outstanding at a weighted average exercise price of approximately \$3.80 per share and, as of March 6, 2014, we retained repurchase rights over unvested equity awards covering 23,529 unvested shares of our common stock.
 Currently, shares subject to stock awards granted under our 2004 Plan (i) that expire or terminate without being exercised in full, (ii) that are forfeited under an award, or (iii) that are subject to an award that otherwise terminates without shares being issued, will return to the 2004 Plan share reserve for future grant.

 Plan Administration.
-Our board of directors currently administers our 2004 Plan and any award agreement and to determine the terms of awards, including the recipients, the number of shares subject to each award, the exercise price (if any), the vesting schedule, and to make all other determinations necessary or advisable for the administration of our 2004 Plan.
+Our board of directors currently administers our 2004 Plan.
+Subject to the provisions of our 2004 Plan, the administrator has the power to interpret and administer our 2004 Plan and any award agreement and to determine the terms of awards, including the recipients, the number of shares subject to each award, the exercise price (if any), the vesting schedule, and to make all other determinations necessary or advisable for the administration of our 2004 Plan.
 The administrator may, at any time, authorize the issuance of new awards in substitution for outstanding awards or the cashing out or net settlement of awards, and may also reduce the exercise price of options to a price not below the fair market value on the date of the repricing.

 Options.
 Stock options may be granted under our 2004 Plan.
 The exercise price per share of all options must equal at least 100% of the fair market value per share of our common stock on the date of grant.
 The term of an option may not exceed ten years.
 An incentive stock option granted to a participant who owns more than 10% of the total combined voting power of all classes of our stock on the date of grant, or any parent or subsidiary corporations, may not have a term in excess of five years and must have an exercise price of at least 110% of the fair market value per share of our common stock on the date of grant.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, cancellation of indebtedness, surrender of previously acquired shares or through a same day sale mechanism.
 After a participant's termination of service, the participant generally may exercise his or her options, to the extent vested as of such date of termination, for three months after termination.
+If termination is due to death or disability, the participant may generally exercise his or her options, to the extent then-vested, for twelve months after termination.
 However, in no event may an option be exercised later than the expiration of its term.

 Restricted Stock and Stock Bonuses.
-Restricted stock and stock bonuses.
 Restricted stock and stock bonuses may be granted under our 2004 Plan.
 Restricted stock awards and stock bonus awards are grants of shares of our common stock that are subject to various restrictions, including restrictions on transferability and forfeiture provisions.
 Shares subject to these awards will vest, and the restrictions on such shares will lapse, in accordance with terms and conditions established by the administrator.